-The curriculum consists of fourteen lessons beginning with the brain lesson and using puppets as the brain parts.
+The curriculum begins with the brain lesson, using puppets as the brain parts.
 Teaching the essential brain concepts for self-control comes first.
 This is the foundational lesson.
 The succeeding units include mindful exercises for calming, focusing, and energizing, along with a lesson on feelings awareness.
-New lessons are being created all the time, and all lessons refer back to the basic brain concepts to reinforce the child’s knowledge of the brain, and sense of responsibility and control.
+New lessons are being created all the time, and all lessons refer back to the basic brain concepts to reinforce the child's knowledge of the brain, and sense of responsibility and control.
 Puppets are used throughout the curriculum.

 So many things are notable here.
 He didn’t blame anyone else, but rather took responsibility for his actions.
 Because the principal could maintain calm, the student could co-regulate with her instead of becoming more frightened and more agitated.
 The principal and he spoke the same language and could problem solve while taking a calming walk.